rikosintie/Discovery/docs/Using_PowerShell.md

 ### Add a persistent history and command search

 This is a must have feature and gives PowerShell some [zsh](https://github.com/ohmyzsh) like capabilities.
-First we will open the PowerShell configuration file.

 #### Create the PowerShell 7 profile